 Hands-on courses take up most of the coursework in an interior design program.
 These include drawing and drafting, computer-aided design and 3D design, and space planning, which require specific skills.
 The academic aspect is quite challenging, too, but the courses are designed to complement the hands-on aspect; courses include fundamentals of design, introduction to sustainable design, and materials and sources.

 Internships are common since they provide students with the opportunity to apply their classroom learning to real-world settings.
 A license is required to practice as an interior designer in some states, and the salary can vary based on experience, employment, and location.
-Career opportunities include junior and senior interior designers and, for professionals with more experience, interior design director.
+Career opportunities include junior and senior interior designers and, for professionals with more experience, such as an interior design director.

 Rhode Island School of Design